Contributions Program: Privacy Research and Related Knowledge Translation Initiatives Funded by the OPC

 Top of PageTable of Contents3.2 The Proposal

-Applicants will have to provide a project proposal which, once agreed to by the OPC, will serve as a basis for the Contribution Agreement and cash flow.
+Applicants must provide a project proposal which, once agreed to by the OPC, will serve as a basis for the Contribution Agreement and cash flow.
 The project proposal should contain:

 - Basic Information: Name, address, telephone number, facsimile number and e-mail address of the applicant's authorized representative, organizational structure including legal status, names of principal personnel and project administrators.
 Please provide contact information for both the principal researcher (where applicable), and/or the person responsible for administering the project.